MAML is a Noisy Contrastive Learner in Classification: Why MAML is Implicitly a Noisy Supervised Contrastive Algorithm?

-As shown in Algorithm~\ref{alg:SOMAML}, the MAML algorithm adopts a training strategy comprising the inner loop and the outer loop.
-At the beginning of each training iteration, we sample $N_{batch}$ tasks.
-In the inner loop, the initial parameters $\{\phi^0, \mathbf{w^0}\}$ are updated to $\{\phi^i, \mathbf{w^i}\}$ for $i$ steps to minimize the multi-class cross entropy loss evaluated on the support dataset $S_n$ as
+As shown in Appendix~\ref{alg:fomaml_original}, both FOMAML and SOMAML adopt a training strategy comprising the inner loop and the outer loop.
+At the beginning of a meta-training iteration, we sample $N_{batch}$ tasks.
+For each task $T_n$, we perform inner loop updates using the inner loop loss (c.f.
+Eq.~\eqref{eq:inner_loop_loss}) evaluated on the support data, and then evaluate the outer loop loss (c.f.
+Eq.~\eqref{eq:outer_loop_loss}) on the updated base-model using the query data.
+In the $i^{th}$ step of the inner loop, the parameters $\{\varphi^{i-1}, \mathbf{w}^{i-1}\}$ are updated to $\{\varphi^{i}, \mathbf{w}^{i}\}$ using the multi-class cross entropy loss evaluated on the support dataset $S_n$ as \begin{small}